tardypad/arch-system/README.md

 # Pkgbuilds

-Personal modified version of package builds
+Personal modified version of Arch Linux package builds
+and several utilities and files related to packages management